Obesity Action Coalition (OAC) Coordinates Healthier Kids, Brighter Futures Initiative to Stamp out Childhood Obesity

 The Healthy Kids, Brighter Futures initiative educates and empowers families and youth to live healthy lifestyles, eat nutritious food, and be physically active.
 The OAC believes that coalescing childhood obesity efforts during September will help sustain year long momentum.

 “The OAC is very excited to be a part of the National Childhood Obesity Awareness Month.
 We hope that Childhood Obesity Awareness Month combined with the First Lady’s Let’s Move campaign will bring continued attention to the need for both the prevention and treatment of childhood obesity.
-With more than 23 million children and teenagers, ages two to 19, obese or overweight, the need for expanded efforts has never been greater,” said Joe Nadglowski, OAC President and CEO.
+With more than 23 million children and teenagers, ages two to 19, have excess weight or obesity, the need for expanded efforts has never been greater,” said Joe Nadglowski, OAC President and CEO.

 United States Representatives Marcia L. Fudge (D-OH) and Kay Granger (R-TX) introduced the Congressional measure establishing the month, which passed the House in May.
 The Senate version was introduced by the United States Senators Kirsten Gillibrand (D-NY) and George Voinovich (R-OH).
 It passed the Senate in April.
 These Congressmen were propelled to action by the startling state of child wellness in America.